marafa/ansible-pull-demo/README.md

 ## Scenario 2 - freshly deployed EC2 instance
 - pre-requirements from `Scenario 1` plus the `aws cli` client
+- when launching an EC2 instance, copy and paste the contents of user-data.sh into `Advanced Details` "As text"ß

+## Scenario 3 - private repo
 - save a SecureString parameter in `AWS Systems Manager / Parameter Store`.
 This demo uses the name `ansible-pull/git_token`
 - an IAM role attached to the EC2 instance with the `AmazonSSMManagedInstanceCore` policy